6 key benefits of machine learning for business

 Probability of errors

-An error within an ML algorithm can cause poor, skewed, or just plain undesirable results.
+An error within an machine learning algorithm can cause poor, skewed, or just plain undesirable results.
 Unfortunately, errors do occur, and developers still cannot 100% foresee and negate them.
 What’s more, these errors can vary significantly.
 For example, a faulty sensor could generate a flawed data set.
 If this inaccurate data goes into the machine learning algorithm, it will cause erroneous results.
 For instance, the related product recommendations could not be even closely related or similar.

 The autonomous and relatively independent nature of machine learning causes errors to be spotted late in the process.
 Since a machine learning program is built to reduce or eliminate human involvement, an error may not be discovered immediately.
 When the problem is detected, finding its root may take time and effort.
 Measures to correct the error and eliminate any damages that arose from the situation could take even more time.